GodswillUmoh/Multiple_Linear_Regression_Coding/README.md

 |131876.9	|99814.71	|362861.36	|New York	|156991.12|

 ## Note
-We do not need to apply feature scaling here because the coefficient will compensate to put everything on the same scale. hence, we need not apply feature scaling.
+> We do not need to apply feature scaling here because the coefficient will compensate to put everything on the same scale. hence, we need not apply feature scaling.
 In multiple linear regression, there's no need apply feature scaling

 ## Do you have to check the assumptions of multiple linear regression on the dataset all the time?
-There is no need to do that.
+> There is no need to do that.
 Go ahead and use the multiple linear regression on the dataset, if it perform poorly, it means there was no correlation, you discard and try another model.
 If your dataset has linear relationship, it will give high performance.

+## Questions often asked in Multiple Linear Regression model building

+> ### In MLR, do we have to do something to avoid the dummy variable trap?
+> The answer is no because the model class takes care of that with its inbuilt function

+> ### Do we have to apply backward elimination or the like to select the best predictors?
+> The answer is No because the class of the MLR has inbuilt function to select the best of the P-values.

 ## Importing the libraries
 ```python